vojtikczhraje/vojtikczhraje/README.md

 <p align="center">Hello!
-I'm a 16-year-old programmer and editor from the Czech Republic.
+I'm programmer and editor from the Czech Republic.
 I'm passionate about Windows development, particularly programming and editing.
 I'm currently trying to learn Python, HTML, JS and CSS</p>
 <br>